puppetlabs/puppet-docs/source/pe/2.8/console_live_resources.markdown

 Cloning Resources
 -----

+> *IMPORTANT* The resource cloning controls are deprecated, and will be removed in Puppet Enterprise 3.0.
+We are continuing to improve resource inspection and interactive MCollective commands in the console.

 You can use the "clone resource" links on a resource's inspect view to make it identical on all of the selected nodes.
 This lets you make your population of nodes more alike without having to write any Puppet code.

 Clicking the clone link for one of the variants will raise a confirmation dialog.
 You can change the set of selected nodes before clicking the "preview" button.

 ![The confirmation dialog before previewing][live_resources_clone_before]

 Clicking "preview" will show the pending changes and enable the "clone" button.
 If the changes look good, click "clone."

 ![Previewing changes to the gopher user][live_resources_clone_previewing]

 ![Cloning...][live_resources_cloning]

 After the resource has been cloned, you can see a summary of the results and the new state of the resource.

 ![After cloning][live_resources_cloning_after]

 ### Special Behavior When Cloning Users

 When you clone a user, any groups it belongs to are also automatically cloned.

 Note also that the UID of a user and the GIDs of its groups aren't cloned across nodes.
 This means a cloned user's UID will likely differ across nodes.
 We hope to support UID/GID cloning in a future release.